-Mount Mercy University’s two highest awards for graduates were presented during the 2014 commencement ceremony on Sunday, May 18, at the U.S. Cellular Center.
-Aaron Lacy, a biology major from Cedar Rapids, Iowa, received the Mary Catherine McAuley Award.
+Mount Mercy University’s two highest awards for graduates were presented during the 2015 commencement ceremony on Sunday, May 17, at the U.S. Cellular Center.
+Tyler Keith, a psychology major originally from Muscatine, Iowa, received the Mary Catherine McAuley Award.
 This is the highest honor given to a student who has attended Mount Mercy for four years.
-Keva Fawkes, a fine arts major from Inagua, Bahamas, received the Mary Frances Warde Award, the highest honor given to a student who transferred to Mount Mercy.
+Fatmir Kote, a criminal justice major from Albania, received the Mary Frances Warde Award, the highest honor given to a student who transferred to Mount Mercy.

-The women’s soccer team received the President’s Award during Mount Mercy’s Honors Convocation on Saturday, May 17.
+Bethany Rinderknecht received the President’s Award during Mount Mercy’s Honors Convocation on Saturday, May 16.
 The President’s Award is given in recognition of outstanding perseverance and diligence in pursuit of goals.
-This year marks the first time a group of students have been honored for coming together during a time of devastating grief.
+The award was unique this year, because it was given to a person who is both a student and employee of the university.

-Whether you're a graduate, parent, friend, family member or faculty or staff member, share your commencement activities with us (@MountMercy) on twitter using #MMUgrad14.
+Whether you're a graduate, parent, friend, family member or faculty or staff member, share your commencement activities with us (@MountMercy) on twitter using #MMUgrad15.
 Tweet with us before, during or after commencement!